 3 Your Tongue Can Indicate Health Issues

-• A black (sometimes hairy) tongue typically indicates bacterial growth on the tongue.
-It is sometimes associated with diabetic patients or those undergoing chemotherapy.
+- A black or “hairy” tongue often indicates bacterial overgrowth, sometimes associated with diabetes or chemotherapy.

-• White spots on the tongue can be signs of leukoplakia or an oral yeast infection.
+- White patches can be a sign of leukoplakia or an oral yeast infection.

-• Large, painful bumps on the tongue are typically canker sores but can also be an early sign of oral cancer.
+- Large, painful bumps are typically canker sores but may also herald early oral cancer.

 2 The Tongue Contains the Only Muscles That Move Independently of the Skeleton